 IRVING, Texas -- Cowboys backup quarterback Kyle Orton understands it's just one preseason game.

-His two interceptions in Dallas' 12-7 loss to the Arizona Cardinals on Saturday were unacceptable, but in the big picture, the veteran is going to be fine.
+His two interceptions in the 12-7 loss to the Arizona Cardinals last Saturday were unacceptable, but, in the big picture, the veteran is going to be fine.

-But after the Arizona game -- the Cowboys committed six turnovers -- some fans and media started to question Orton's game.
+But the Arizona game, where the Cowboys committed six turnovers, is where some fans and media members started to question Orton's game.
 He completed 4-of-8 passes for 36 yards with no touchdowns and the two interceptions in nine offensive snaps.
-QB Alex Tanney, competing for a possible No. 3 spot, picked up the game's only touchdown, a 5-yard score to Gavin Escobar, but his interception late in the fourth quarter sealed the victory for the Cardinals.
+Alex Tanney, competing for a possible No. 3 spot, picked up the game's only touchdown, a five-yard score to Gavin Escobar, but his interception late in the fourth quarter sealed the victory for the Cardinals.

 "Whenever you don't play well, you're disappointed," Orton said.
 "Like I said, I've done a lot of good things this camp, but I have to put it behind me and go out and play well next week."